lawrenceevalyn/THE-DISS/README.md

 ## August 10, 2017

+DH2017 abstracts:
+* "How to Close Read a Topic Model: TWiC Reads Emily Dickinson's Fascicles" -- "Topic Words in Context" – or "TWiC", for short.
+TWiC is a multi-paneled environment for web browsers that allows users to explore and juxtapose multiple scales of data in topic models of digital corpora.
+It uses shapes, colors, and cross-panel highlighting to get users of topic models from "big" data to "small" and back.
+Importantly, it also provides an alternate "publication" view that resituates modeled texts back into their original publication contexts --- *Documentation and color screenshots of TWiC are available at in the README.md file at github.com/jarmoza/twic.*

+## August 9, 2017

-Really glad I stopped by three excellent panels at DH2017 today:
+Really glad I stopped by three excellent posters at DH2017 today:
 * Text Mining Eighteenth-Century Travel Writing: The “I” and Autobiography of Narration -- Catherine Nygren
 * Understanding Narrative: Computational Approaches to Detecting Narrative Frames -- Eva Portelance
 * Frequently Cited Passages Across Time: New Methods for Studying the Critical Reception of Texts -- Sierra Eckert and Jonathan Reeve